Has your event been cancelled or postponed due to COVID-19?

 Free 8- and 12-Week Training Plans (PDFs)

-These plans were designed for end-of-season recovery and fitness maintenance.
-But they are also ideal for maintaining your fitness when life throws you a curve ball.
+These plans (up to 24 weeks) were designed for end-of-season recovery and fitness maintenance.
+But they are also ideal for maintaining your fitness when life throws you a curveball.
 They’re hosted on the TrainingPeaks platform, which means you’ll benefit from workouts you can export to your devices and follow on-screen.

 - Triathlon “Off Season Fitness Maintenance” Plans